Infisical/infisical-python/README.md

 ## License

-`infisicalpy` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`infisical-python` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.